-- To support the school in the implementation of this policy. - To watch out for signs that their child may be being bullied. - To speak to the class teacher if their child is being bullied or they suspect that this is happening. - To instruct their children to tell if they are being bullied or if they have seen other students being bullied. - To notify the school if they think that their own child is displaying bullying behaviour and to work with the school in addressing the problem. - Never to directly approach a student or the parent of a student at the school to intervene in behavioural issues.
+- To support the school in the implementation of this policy. - To watch out for signs that their child may be being bullied. - To speak to the class teacher or Principal if their child is being bullied or they suspect that this is happening. - To support their children in telling if they are being bullied or if they have seen other students being bullied. - To notify the school if they think that their own child is displaying bullying behaviour and to work with the school in addressing the problem. - Never to directly approach a student or the parent of a student at the school to intervene in behavioural issues.